CraftAcademyLabs/ca_course/first_deploy/first_deploy.md

 It's all about the web.
 During this course we'll be building a lot of applications.
 For starters we'll be writing small pieces of software that will be run on our own computers.
 Relatively soon we'll move on to more advanced applications built to be deployed an run on a web server.

 The idea is that you get to master the different techniques before we introduce another layer of complexity.
 Before you know it we'll be deploying fully featured, dynamic web apps on virtual servers.
 But not today.
-We have to learn how to crawl before we can run an marathon.
+Today we'll learn how to crawl so that we can run an marathon in the future.

 In this exercise we will start scratching the surface of html and css and build a small static web page - and deploy it on the internet for everybody to see.
 We'll also get a chance to practice some git-skills - an essential part of your skill-set as a developer.